eunomia-bpf/nvbit-tutorial/tools/instr_count_bb/README.md

 A basic block is a sequence of instructions with a single entry point (the first instruction) and a single exit point (the last instruction).
 No branches exist in the middle of a basic block, and no branches target the middle of a basic block.
 This property makes basic blocks ideal for efficient instrumentation.

-Instead of instrumenting every instruction (as in the basic `instr_count` tool), `instr_count_bb`:

-1. Identifies all basic blocks in a function
-2. Instruments only the first instruction of each basic block
-3. Passes the basic block size to the instrumentation function
-4. Updates the counter based on the entire block size
+Instead of instrumenting every instruction (as in the basic `instr_count` tool), `instr_count_bb` identifies all basic blocks in a function, instruments only the first instruction of each basic block, passes the basic block size to the instrumentation function, and updates the counter based on the entire block size.
 This approach drastically reduces the number of instrumentation points and function calls during execution while still providing an accurate instruction count.

 ## Code Structure

-The tool consists of:

-- `instr_count.cu` – Host code that:
-  - Analyzes kernel code to identify basic blocks
-  - Instruments the first instruction of each basic block
-  - Tracks predicated instructions separately (optional)
-  - Reports results after kernel execution
+- `instr_count.cu` – Host code that analyzes kernel code to identify basic blocks, instruments the first instruction of each basic block, tracks predicated instructions separately (optional), and reports results after kernel execution

-- `inject_funcs.cu` – Device code that provides:
-  - `count_instrs` function to increment the counter by the basic block size
+- `inject_funcs.cu` – Device code that provides `count_instrs` (increments the counter by the basic block size) and `count_pred_off` (tracks predicated-off instructions)
-  - `count_pred_off` function to track predicated-off instructions

 ## How It Works: Host Side (instr_count.cu)